Building Our Future

 DRMA conducts activities with students and educators to expose them to careers in manufacturing.
-Activities include exhibits during lunch time at middle and high schools and at career fairs; speaking in classrooms; and hands-on activities during summer camps and other events.
+Activities include exhibits during lunchtime at middle and high schools and at career fairs, speaking in classrooms, and hands-on activities during summer camps and other events.
 DRMA volunteers deliver messages about career paths, wage and salary information, and training and education paths.
-Partners: FASTLANE/MEP and the Educational Service Centers across the region.
+We partner with Educational Service Centers across the region.

 Workforce/HR Meet Up

 Meet Ups are small discussion groups designed to help members build their peer network with other members who are interested in the same topic area in order to share and learn.
 Topics for the Workforce/HR Meet Up include internships and apprenticeships, funding for training, training resources, recruiting methods, assessments, compensation strategies, compliance issues, and others.
 Subject matter experts are on hand at each Meet Up.
 They are free and for members only.
 LEARN MORE about Meet Ups and why you should attend.